 Ducted air conditioners are objectively top-of-the-line, but they aren’t necessarily the right choice for everyone.
 The first and most obvious point we’ll make is that in order to install the necessary vents, fans and motors for ducted air con, you will need to own the property or have permission from the owner.
 If the property isn’t yet built, then it’s relatively easy for the installer to set you up with everything you need.

 If the house is already built, then ducted installation may be harder to justify, as it could require parts of the walls and ceiling to be torn out.
 Needless to say, this can be terribly inconvenient and add thousands of dollars to the installation costs.

-If you decide ducted air con is right for you, then don’t take any chances with your choice of supplier.
-Only operate through reputable, licenced air conditioner retailers.
+If you decide ducted air conditioning is right for you, then don’t take any chances with your choice of supplier.
+Only operate through reputable, licensed air conditioner retailers.
 Some of the biggest names in ducted air conditioning are Daikin, Fujitsu, Mitsubishi Electric and ActronAir to name a few.